Read our blog for tips on how to help settle your little ones at bedtime

 Squeezy Sensory Nightlight

 A magical night light to accompany baby in the land of dreams!
 Squeezy uses Air Sensor technology to switch on and off as well as adjust the brightness.
 Made from very soft silicone, the compact design is safe for little hands.
-It has over 200 hours of battery life and a built-in 30 minute timer.In Stock
+It has over 200 hours of battery life and a built-in 30 minute timer.Out of stock

 Sleepy White Noise Nightlight

 According to the Archives of Disease in childhood studies have shown “80% of babies were able to fall asleep after hearing 5 minutes of white noise”.
-'Sleepy' nghtlight emits a soft colour-changing glow as well as seven soothing white and pink noise sounds including the ocean, the forest, the rain, heartbeat and hair dryer!In Stock
+'Sleepy' nghtlight emits a soft colour-changing glow as well as seven soothing white and pink noise sounds including the ocean, the forest, the rain, heartbeat and hair dryer!Out of stock